ens-lgil/test-vep-readthedocs/docs/index.rst

-.. ehive_user_manual documentation master file, created by sphinx-quickstart on Thu Dec 15 12:59:35 2016.
+..
+VEP user documentation master file, created by sphinx-quickstart on Fri Aug 23 14:21:24 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-..
-Have a look at https://raw.githubusercontent.com/rtfd/readthedocs.org/master/docs/index.rst for inspiration

 Welcome to the Ensembl VEP user manual
 ======================================